Walt Disney World’s Single Rider Line – Everything You Need to Know

 For many guests, this isn’t an issue.
 They accept that they’re having the same basic ride experience, just separately, so they use Single Rider Line as part of their Park planning.
 And for others, hearing the screams and laughter of their friends and family is important, so they forgo the Single Rider Line to have a unified experience together.

-Note: The ride experience on most of the eligible Single Rider Lines rides is essentially the same as if you waited Standby or used a FastPass.
+Note: The ride experience on most of the eligible Single Rider Lines rides is essentially the same as if you waited Standby or used a Lightning Lane.
 However, Single Riders on Millennium Falcon: Smugglers Run may want to note that they are less likely to be seated in the Pilot’s seat, which is considered by many to be the best seat in the cockpit.
 If you’re a Singer Rider and want to be the Pilot, you’ll need to speak to a Cast Member who’s assigning seats, and you may have to wait longer for that coveted seat (if they’ll let you have a say in it at all).